siegeon/magic.lambda.scheduler/README.md

       log.info:It is the first of the month, and the time is 5AM at night.
 ```

-When supplying hours and minutes such as the above example illustrates, you must use military hours, implying
-from 00:00 to 23:59.
+Hours must be supplied as _"military hours"_, implying from 00:00 to 23:59, where 22 equals 10PM UTC time.

 #### Repeat format